The Education Sector in the UAE

 As previously mentioned, parents will look at 2 main sources of information when researching a new school, namely recommendations from friends, family and peers or the internet.
 However, with so much information available to parents, it is likely that even recommendations from others will result in first-hand research by parents.

 Once schools have been researched, it is likely that a shortlist of 2 or 3 schools will be listed for further review.
 At this stage (the Zero Moment of Truth), parents will most likely reach out to schools to arrange interviews, appointments or tours - or online meetings due to social distancing.

 Is This the Only Way to Reach Parents?

 Absolutely not.
 Social media platforms such as Facebook or Instagram and other digital marketing tools allow us to reach parents using highly sophisticated, yet easy to deploy, campaigns based on the following types of targeting criteria:

 - Age, gender, nationality

 - Family status and age of children

 Using this data, schools have the ability to target parents within specific locations in order to increase their visibility and awareness and promote the school in a more social and news-driven way.
-If a school has student transfer programmes in place, or discounted rates based on the current situation, social media presents an opportunity to raise awareness of this and target parents who have already place their children into other schools but are not satisfied.
+If a school has student transfer programmes in place, or discounted rates based on the current situation, social media presents an opportunity to raise awareness of this and target parents who have already placed their children into other schools but are not satisfied.

-It therefore makes sense to make sure that schools must integrate both search engine and social media marketing within their digital marketing strategy.
+It therefore makes sense to make sure that schools integrate both search engine and social media marketing within their digital marketing strategy.
 It also makes sense to ensure that the school's website is the best it could possible be - after all, this may be a parent's first impression of a school.

 It's clear that a strategic marketing methodology needs to be employed if schools are to remain visible at the most important time of the student recruitment process - that moment when parents start the research process.